amadorosebery/NFL-Draft-Model/README.md

 ### Future Work
-Include additional features such as weight and height of the quarterbacks.
+Include additional metrics such as weight and height of the quarterbacks.